Maritime history: Latter half of the 20th century

 In the latter half of the 20th century, various vessels, notably aircraft carriers, nuclear submarines, and nuclear-powered icebreakers, made use of nuclear marine propulsion.
 Sonar and radio augmented existing navigational technology.

 Various blockades were set up in international action.
 Egypt blockaded of the Straits of Tiran from 1948 to 1956 and 1967.
 The United States set up a blockade of Cuba during the Cuban Missile Crisis in 1962.
 The Israelis set up a sea blockade of the Gaza Strip since the outbreak of the Second Intifada (2000) and up to the present.
 The Israeli blockades of some or all the shores of Lebanon at various times during the Lebanese Civil War (1975–1990), the 1982 Lebanon War, and the South Lebanon conflict (1985–2000)—resumed during the 2006 Lebanon War.

 Cuban Missile Crisis

-The Cuban Missile Crisis was seen as an event that brought the U.S. closest to nuclear war and nearly the end of human existence.
-The event was on October the 22, 1962 during the presidency of John F. Kennedy.
-It also happened over a 13-day period.
-The nuclear power of the United States had a hand in why this event occurred.
-From this situation, the country learned that nuclear power does not have a lot of influence in politics.
-The soviet leader, Klrushchv, was the first to have his missiles fall back.
-At the time, it did not look like the United States was going to do the same.
-The U.S. did not back down because an American plane had been shot down in Cuba during the event.
-The blockade ended when the two powers resolved the issue peacefully.

 Gulf of Tonkin Incident

 The Gulf of Tonkin Incident was an alleged pair of attacks by the Democratic Republic of Vietnam against two American warships in 1964.
 One night a U.S. ship was sailing in North Vietnam when they thought they were being attacked.
-The president at this time decided that he needed to make a statement and asked congress for permission to act on this.
-Congress gave him permission by approving the Gulf of Tonkin resolution on August 7, 1964.
-With this resolution, president Johnson was able to release missiles on North Vietnamese torpedo boats and oil storage facilities.
+President Lyndon B. Johnson decided that he needed to make a statement and asked Congress for permission to act on this.
+Congress gave him permission by approving the Gulf of Tonkin Resolution on August 7, 1964.
+With this resolution, Johnson was able to release missiles on North Vietnamese torpedo boats and oil storage facilities, gradually escalating American involvement in Vietnam.
 The Resolution was repealed in January 1971.